 Notify the teachers of the date the actual music for their dance is required.
-The Daytime Program Chair should specify the desired submission format, such as an mp3 with cues in the right channel and music in the left channel, and a version with dance music only.
-The cued version of the dance music is used for the showcase presentations.
+The Daytime Program Chair should specify the desired submission format, such as an mp3 or a dance module with cues in the right channel and music in the left channel, and a version with dance music only.
+Remind the teachers that the cued file will be used "as-is" for the showcase presentations.
+The Daytime Program Chair should listen through the entirety of all of the cued dances to ensure that the music and cues are suitable for the showcases with good sound levels.